Russell-Loh-NUS/deardiary/README.md

 1. Clone the repository into your local machine.
 2. Start the server as instructed in ‘Task B1’ under ‘Instructions to start the server’.
 3. Open another Command Prompt/Terminal window and `cd` into the `frontend` folder in the cloned repository.
+4. Run `npm install` to install the dependencies.
-4. Run `npm run serve` to start the client.
+5. Run `npm run serve` to start the client.
-5. On your browser, enter the following url to access the webpage: http://localhost:3000/
+6. On your browser, enter the following url to access the webpage: http://localhost:3000/

 ### How to use the application: